jah2488/mongoid-magic-counter-cache/README.md

 ## TODO

-  1. Thoroughly Test embedded associations
-  2. Add additional options parameters
+  1. Add additional options parameters
-  3. Simplify syntax (I.E. including MagicCounterCache will add counts for all `belongs_to` associations on a document
+  2. Simplify syntax (I.E. including MagicCounterCache will add counts for all `belongs_to` associations on a document